drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 **2. Deliverables and resources**

 Data Gathering and Cleaning
-  - Deliverables :
+  - Deliverables : Cleaned and structured Shopee Supermarket data
-  - Resources :
+  - Resources : Python's libraries like pandas

 Data Analysis and Modeling